amin-Lotfi/MyOS/README.md

 This will start the operating system in a virtual machine, which you can interact with.
 If you wish to make changes or improvements to the operating system, modify the source code, rebuild it, and test it again.

-## Contributing

-Feel free to fork this repository, make improvements, and submit pull requests.
-Contributions are welcome!

-### Code Style

-- Please follow the C coding standards when contributing.
-- Use meaningful commit messages.
-- Ensure that any new features or fixes are thoroughly tested.